www-oto-dev/aethermagic/README.md

 # AetherMagic - Communications between microservices over MQTT

-The goal is to create communication between microservices based on the MKTT protocol, using such advantages as:
+The goal is to create communication between microservices, using such advantages as:

 - Scaling (multiple microservices to perform one group of tasks)
 - Distribution of tasks (only one microserver receives a task in a group)
-- Distribution of access rights for specific tasks/roles (setting or execution) and division, if necessary, by projects (by configuring access rights on the server side in the MKTT broker)
+- Distribution of access rights for specific tasks/roles (setting or execution) and division, if necessary, by projects (by configuring access rights on the server side in the MQTT broker)

 ## Installation